Skip to content

 The committees are not registered associations, but the core group is very energetic and committed.
 The common wish in both Jukola and Tiilari would be to involve new guardians as well as those who have been with the little one more actively.

-Planning meetings will be announced on Wilma and other communication channels, e.g. Through Facebook, and all parents belong to these communities through their children.
-Committees can organize recreational activities for school children, both during school hours and outside of school hours.
-With the help of possible fundraising, various purchases are made for the pleasure and benefit of the students.
-The committees are also considered a way for parents to cooperate and get to know each other.
+Planning meetings are announced via Wilma and other communication channels, including Facebook, and all parents are members of these communities through their children.
+The committees can organize recreational activities for schoolchildren both during school hours, in consultation with teachers, and outside of school hours.
+Fundraising is used to make various purchases for the joy and benefit of the students, and we hope that volunteers will participate in large numbers, both as creators and participants.
+The committees are a well-respected avenue for parents to collaborate and get to know each other.

 Welcome to meetings and events!